 Nocturia is treated on a case-by-case basis under the direction of a physician.
 This treatment may contain lifestyle modifications, medication, or both.

 Lifestyle modifications to improve nocturia include:

-Urological issues may need to be managed with medications that relax or shrink the prostate when the issue is prostate obstruction, and bladder relaxants for overactive bladder.
+Urological issues may need to be managed with medications that vary based on the underlying causes of the condition.
+Medications that relax or shrink the prostate are typically used when the issue is prostate obstruction.
+In the instance of an overactive bladder, bladder relaxants may be of help.
 For nocturnal polyuria, synthetic ADH can be highly effective.

 If you decide to make an appointment to consult your urologist regarding nocturia, the doctor will likely have multiple questions for you in order to properly diagnose.
 Having the answers to the following questions ready will help you and your doctor quickly develop the right treatment plan:

 - How many times do you wake up at night to urinate?